Tips and recommendations for user-defined functions

 Passing and returning strings, arrays, etc

-See also: user-defined functions, about functions, programming in QM
+See also: user-defined functions, about functions, declaration (parameters etc), programming in QM

-An user-defined function is a macro that can be called from other macros.
+A user-defined function is a macro that can be called from other macros.
 You create a function using menu File -> New -> New Function.
 You can place functions anywhere except in System folder.
 A function can be called from any macro/function/menu/toolbar.
-In QM, functions cannot be defined in code of other macros/functions (you must always create a separate item of type Function and place function's code there).
+Also you can create sub-functions in code of other macros/functions.

 Sooner or later, you'll find that several your macros contain the same or similar code that performs the same operation.
 But you probably don't want to create or copy the same code again and again.
 You can create a function and place the code there.
 Then each macro could use the code by simply calling the function by name.